Danil1994/Djangogramm/README.md

 Post Creation and Viewing:
 Users can create posts with images and add multiple images to each post.
-Additionally, each post can be tagged with multiple tags, and users can add new tags to their posts.
-Users have the ability to like posts and also remove their likes.
+Additionally, each post can be tagged with multiple tags.
+Users have the ability to like posts and also remove their likes and write comment.

 Feed of Latest Posts:
 Our users can view posts from other users through a convenient feed of the latest publications.
 This feature allows